npaulson/MKS-Experimentation/fip_collab/2014_12_18_equiaxed_delta_random/README.md

 results_200cal_rand_del_25val_equiaxed.txt

 * calibration with 200 datasets, from phi2=0 face, 101 orientations, only one orientation for phi=0 edge at [0,0,0] (phi1,Phi,phi2).
-For 100 each voxel is randomly assigned an orientation.
-For the other 100 the center cell and surroundings are each randomly assigned an orientation
+For 100 each voxel is randomly assigned an orientation.p For the other 100 the center cell and surroundings are each randomly assigned an orientation
 * validation with 25 datasets, 4,800 orientations from [0 <= phi1 <= 2*pi, 0 <= Phi <= pi/2, 0 <= phi2 <= pi/3].
 Each grain is randomly assigned an orientation

 results_100cal_25val_equiaxed_nonorm.txt